Recycling Product News Logo

 Generally, when handling biomass, it is best to have the screen in line with the feed conveyor, particularly where you have long pieces and big chunks of wood.
 Try to avoid turns of 90° onto the screen, but if necessary, provide extra height and a long, wide chute to allow the big pieces to turn without jamming.

-The material should not drop directly on the top of the screen discs, as long thin pieces will dive straight through the screen.
+The material should not drop directly on the top of the screen discs, as long, thin pieces will go straight through the screen.
+Disc screens effectively separate debris, ash, and compost, improving material quality and ensuring cleaner output.

 The infeed chutework should be designed to evenly spread the material across the width of the screen.
 If necessary, diverters or deflectors can be added to the chutework above the screen.